sagiegurari/brackets-portable/README.md

 You can also replace the brackets installation inside this portable version with any version you like.

 The portable launcher uses the [portableapps.com](http://portableapps.com/) installer which also allows you to better integrate with your [portableapps.com](http://portableapps.com/) installation (this is of course optional).

-For portable chrome support please use the second 'BracketsPortableWithPortableChromeSupport.exe' exe file (requires admin permissions).

 ## Download
 In order to download please look at the releases tab at: https://github.com/sagiegurari/brackets-portable/releases/latest and download the exe file.